dcarver1/carverd/resume.md

 **GIS specialist**

-> As a contributing member of the Evangelista lab group at CSU I'm tasked with method development and execution of spatial processes for a wide range of research topics.
+> As a contributing member of the Evangelista lab group at CSU I develop methods and execute spatial data analysis for a wide range of research topics.

 *Project Development 70%*
  - Continue work with the USDA on CWR (see position description below)
- - Provide assistance with method development for R, GEE, and other desktop GIS programs.
+ - Assist with method development for R, GEE, and other desktop GIS programs.
+- Develop a GEE training series for ecologists.

 *Outreach 15%*
 - conduct public presentations on behalf of the lab group